Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 2-4 days

-Aptly named the ‘Yosemite of Indonesia’ by the tourism board and also with a keen likeness to Switzerland, Harau Valley is exactly the place you should go if you like scenery with waterfalls, tall cliffs, rice terraces, and farms.
+Aptly named the ‘Yosemite of Indonesia’ by the tourism board, Harau Valley is packed with incredible scenery.
+It has waterfalls, tall cliffs, rice terraces, and farms.

 There are hiking trails with views over the rice fields, as well as climbing routes for professional rock climbers.